-Small businesses that have shares in other businesses bidding on the same contract must be extremely careful.
+When assessing how does SBA determine affiliation, small businesses that have shares in other businesses bidding on the same contract must be extremely careful.
 Size protests based upon common management are dangerous tools use by a protestor to take away millions of your potential company revenues.

 Common Management and Identity of Interest Rules

 In addition to common management allegations, an SBA size protest based upon identity of interest can also raise serious problems for business owners when two companies are participating in the same government contract.

 Identity of Interest laws: the SBA affiliation guidelines provide: “affiliation may arise among two or more persons with an identity of interest.
 Individuals or firms that have identical or substantially identical business or economic interests (such as family members . . . ) may be treated as one party with such interests aggregated.
 Where SBA determines that such interests should be aggregated, an individual or firm may rebut that determination with evidence showing that the interests deemed to be one are in fact separate.”
 See 13 CFR 121.103(f).

 Although there are allegations that individuals share an identity of interest based on their family relationships; determining the existence of an identity of interest is only part of the affiliation inquiry.
 The regulations require that, unless the identity of interest is rebutted, the persons sharing the identity of interest must be treated as “one party” with their interests aggregated.
 Size protest lawyers must address this issue firsthand or they will lose the protest.
 As size protest lawyers, we analyze and decide whether such relationships actually cause affiliation.